 - It may be given to your child for other reasons.
 Talk with the doctor.

-- If your child has any of these health problems: Glucose-6-phosphate dehydrogenase (G6PD) deficiency, swelling of a nerve in the eye, liver disease, heart problems like long QT on ECG or other abnormal heartbeat, myasthenia gravis, or a slow heartbeat.
+- If your child has any of these health problems: Swelling of a nerve in the eye (optic neuritis); liver problems; heart problems like long QT on ECG, slow heartbeat, or other abnormal heartbeat; myasthenia gravis; or low potassium levels.

 - If your child is taking any of these drugs: Rifampin or ritonavir.